jommar/local-ai/README.md

 NUXT_PORT=3122
 ```

-> 📝 Tip: You can copy from `.env.example` and modify as needed.
+You can now use the app at `http://localhost:3122/chat`